yukunchen113/yukunchen113.github.io/root/exp/exp.md

 ---
 # MDA Corporation (Software Student Intern)

 ## Machine Learning for Canadarm2 Mission Planning

+### Machine Learning Group, MDA Brampton
+- Part of AI group at MDA brampton
+- In free time, created pitch to director of engineering for the use of ML in company projects.
+- Evaluated applications with AI group and created a detailed literature review of current state of the art
+- Created presentations to be used in pitch

+### Deep Learning for Canadarm2 Mission Analysis
+- Created the first deep learning project to accelerate Canadarm2 mission planning.

+#### Problem Tackled
+- Current worst-case mission planning operations require running many time-consuming, simulations of Canadarm2 dynamics with various payloads to identify suitable speeds to maneuver the robotic arm

+#### Results of Successful Project
+- Models predicts accurate estimates of the optimal rate to move the arm, given mass properties and arm commands.
+- Predicted reduction in mission analysis time from 2-3 weeks down to 1-2 days.
-At MDA, I worked on a project to accelerate Canadarm2 mission planning.
-Current mission planning operations require running many time-consuming, physics-based, time-series simulations of Canadarm2 dynamics.
-These simulations allow us to identify suitable translational and rotational rates to maneuver the robotic arm, given various payloads.
-Under these rates and arm conditions, we have to make sure the forces and moments the arm undergoes meet an established safety criteria.
-I created and designed machine learning model testbeds and data pipelines to aid this process.
-Along with some data preparation, these models predict time histories of the load acting on the arm, given the payload mass properties and rate commands.
-This gives us accurate estimates of the optimal rate, in a fraction of the time it typically takes using current methods.
-This is the first project to use deep learning models to aid in mission planning, and will also be a demonstration to show the potential of using deep learning methods in future programs, reducing the costs and turnaround time of the simulation results without compromising the quality of results.
+- This is the first project to use deep learning models to aid in mission planning, and will also be a demonstration to show the potential of using deep learning methods in future programs

+### Dragonfly NASA Tipping Point Project
+- Worked with mechanical, electrical, controls, and software engineers on the end effector of the robotic arm for the NASA tipping point Dragonfly project, an on-orbit satellite self-assembly project.
+- Communicated to setup electrical testbed and wrote scripts to test if the end effector met the mechanical   requirements.
+- Proposed the methods learned to project manager, for a similar, separate project.